evmar/retrowin32/HACKING.md

 $ ./target/lto/retrowin32 exe/zig_hello/hello.exe
 ```

-The command line as seen by the program is an optional third argument:
+Then run it.
+Arguments after the exe are passed as arguments to the exe.

 ```
-$ ./target/lto/retrowin32 path/to/some.exe "c:\\some.exe arg1 arg2"
+$ ./target/lto/retrowin32 path/to/some.exe arg1 arg2
 ```

 ### Tracing